 Staff announcer, newscaster, farm director.
 5 kw basic NBC affiliate in the northern plains . . . top station in the state . . . is expanding its staff and needs three new men.
-Need a staff announcer who can handle an evening good music show, a newscaster with some dj experience, and a farm director.
+Need a staff announcer who can han-dle an evening good music show, a news-caster with some di experience and a form caster with some dj experience, and a farm director.
 Salary depends on ability.
 Send audition, photo and references to Box 933P, BROADCASTING.